RATHOD-SHUBHAM/DataStructure-And-Algorithm/README.md

 ## 🚀HackerRank🚀🚀

-All my solved hacker rank question are present here.\
+All my solved hacker rank questions are present here.\

 > > This is to keep track of my work📚.
-Will update repo as I solve them📈.
+Will update the repo as I solve them📈.

 ---